Kenny Allstar

-Kenny Enahoro, known professionally as Kenny Allstar (born 19 April 1993), is a British DJ and radio presenter who is the host of BBC Radio 1 and 1Xtra's Rap Shows on Friday and Saturday nights.
-He also hosts a Mad About Bars series on Mixtape Madness on YouTube, where he hosts freestyle videos with the next generation of MCs.
+Kenny Enahoro, known professionally as Kenny Allstar (born 19 April 1993), is a British DJ and radio presenter who was the host of BBC Radio 1 and 1Xtra's Rap Shows on Friday and Saturday nights.
+He hosts a Mad About Bars series on Mixtape Madness on YouTube, where he hosts freestyle videos with the next generation of MCs.

 Early life

 His interest in music arose early in life.
 With no television in the house, he recalled listening to the radio day and night, trying to play along to 50 Cent on his keyboard.

 He was inspired to devote his life to music when his father took him to a carnival when he was nine or ten.
 At age 13, he started attending a youth club near his school where aspiring MCs could get on the air.
 Grime was big at that time, and each aspiring MC would pay £2 to rap for eight bars.
 Soon he decided MCing wasn't for him and began DJing at that local underground online grime station.
 By his mid-teens, he had bought a cheap set of decks and begun DJing at South London rap cyphers.